 Midland Economy: Top Industries, Biggest Employers, & Business Opportunities

 Before moving to a new city, it's good to research the economy.
 Knowing what to expect from the local economy can help smooth the transition for people moving to Midland.
-Prospective residents will be pleased to know that the city of Midland, Texas, features a healthy economy with a low cost of living and many employment opportunities.
+Prospective residents searching homes for sale in Midland will be pleased to know that the city features a healthy economy with a low cost of living and many employment opportunities.
 Continue reading to become an expert on the economy in Midland.

 Midland's Primary Industries

 Midland's economy supports several thriving industries.
 From oil and gas to education, the top industries in Midland are rapidly expanding, which creates plenty of new jobs and economic growth within the city.
 A few of the top industries in Midland are listed below.